PIPICHANG-QAQ/cse15l-lab_reports/Lab3_report.md

 This command finds "function" in `main.js` and includes line numbers in the output.
 It aids in quickly navigating to the function definitions or calls in the source code.

 #### Sources:
-- GNU Grep Manual:
+- GNU Grep Manual (used for all the command options):
   [https://www.gnu.org/software/grep/manual/grep.html]
-- Linux `man` pages online:
+- Linux `man` pages online (used for all the command options):
   [https://man7.org/linux/man-pages/man1/grep.1.html]